29 Types of Frogs in Mississippi

 The gopher frog is also known as the bullfrog, common frog, and American bullfrog.
 This species of frog is native to the eastern United States.
 It has a brown body with dark spots that are visible on its back and sides.

-These types of frogs in Mississippi are commonly found near permanent water sources like lakes, marshes, and ponds, where they eat insects and invertebrates like crayfish, fish, shrimp, snails, slugs, and earthworms.
+These frogs in Mississippi are commonly found near permanent water sources like lakes, marshes, and ponds, where they eat insects and invertebrates like crayfish, fish, shrimp, snails, slugs, and earthworms.

 23. American Bullfrog